- Home

 The Swimmers is based on the incredible true story of two sisters, Yusra (Nathalie Issa) and Sarah Mardini (Manal Issa), who escaped the war in Syria to go after their dreams of competing at the 2016 Rio Olympics.

 The pair journey from Lebanon to Turkey, before arranging to be smuggled into Greece on a dinghy.
-But their hearts and swimming skills are put to heroic use when engine cuts out and they jump off of the overcrowded boat in the middle of the ocean.
+But their hearts and swimming skills are put to heroic use when the engine cuts out and they jump from the overcrowded boat into the ocean.
 Just a year after their harrowing journey, Yusra and Sarah’s dream of competing in the Olympics starts to become a reality.

 11. The Green Mile (1999)

-Based on the 1996 Book by Stephen King, The Green Mile tells the story of an unlikely friendship between John Coffey (Michael Clarke Duncan) and Paul Edgecomb (Tom Hanks) in 1935.
+Based on the 1996 book by Stephen King, The Green Mile tells the tale of an unlikely friendship between John Coffey (Michael Clarke Duncan) and Paul Edgecomb (Tom Hanks).

-Edgecomb had walked the mile with a number of cons, but he’d never encountered someone like John Coffey.
-Facing the death penalty for brutally murdering two young sisters, Coffey certainly has the strength to kill anyone, but not the demeanor.
-Beyond his naive nature, Edgecomb begins to question whether Coffey is truly guilty of murder.
+Edgecomb is the head guard of a prison.
+Here, he meets inmate Coffey who’s facing the death penalty for brutally murdering two young sisters.
+While Coffey certainly has the strength to kill anyone, he doesn’t seem to have the demeanor, and Edgecomb begins to question whether Coffey is truly guilty of murder.

-This moving film highlights the importance of peace and forgiveness, and is likely to stick with you for a long while.
+This moving film highlights the importance of forgiveness, and is likely to stick with you for a long while.

 12. The Bucket List (2007)

-With the message of finding joy in all areas of life at its heart, The Bucket List is a poignant reminder to live life every day as if it were your last.
+The Bucket List is a poignant reminder to live life every day as if it were your last and to find joy in the little things.

 13. Reign Over Me (2007)